m-bonicolini/Kaya/README.md

 ### Note
-The experimental scheduler path is an alternative implementation of the scheduler with a system call refactoring system call and a new API.
+The experimental scheduler path is an alternative implementation of the scheduler with a system call refactoring and a new API.
 It include also a kutil module for utility functions(like memcpy(), memset()...).
 The experimental scheduler implement the priority queue and for now it work with some issue.

 For info mail to matteo.bonicolini@gmail.com